-Why was the Ma-Re Institute formed
+The creation of the Ma-Re Institute

-The Ma-Re Institute was officially constituted in October 2006 as one of the first signature themes at UCT.
+The Marine-Research (Ma-Re) Institute was officially constituted in October 2006 as one of the first signature themes at UCT.
 This was the culmination of a consultative process involving all marine researchers at UCT.
 It was agreed that, at an institutional level, UCT would greatly enhance its strength in the marine research and teaching field through formalised collaboration and coordination of all marine researchers and academics across disciplinary boundaries.

 What does the Ma-Re Institute do?